guiwang1201/guiwang1201.github.io/_publications/2023-11-30-Effects-of-speaker-types-and-L1-backgrounds-on-linguistic-complexity.md

 **Contribution:** Both Li Wang and Hui Wang conceptualized the study.
-Both Hui Wang and **Gui Wang** designed the methodology and wrote the initial draft of the manuscript.
-Both Hui Wang, **Gui Wang**, and Nan Wang involved in the data collection. **Gui Wang** was responsible for the primary statistical analysis.
+Both Hui Wang and Gui Wang designed the methodology and wrote the initial draft of the manuscript.
+Both Hui Wang, Gui Wang, and Nan Wang involved in the data collection.
+Gui Wang was responsible for the primary statistical analysis.
 Hui Wang played a significant role in refining the study’s design, supervised the data collection process, and provided crucial feedback for data interpretation.
-Both Hui Wang, **Gui Wang**, Li Wang, and Nan Wang actively reviewed, revised, and contributed to the finalization of the manuscript.
+Both Hui Wang, Gui Wang, Li Wang, and Nan Wang actively reviewed, revised, and contributed to the finalization of the manuscript.

 [Download paper here](http://guiwang1201.github.io/files/speaker-types-L1-backgrounds-linguistic-complexity.pdf)